What’s more important for B2B businesses: brand building or lead generation?

 You’ll want to include performance metrics to help you in your assessment.
 But in this post we’re going to be going beyond that and looking at some of the more subjective factors you need to consider in your decision-making process, especially when it comes to future opportunities.

 This Hubspot guide goes into details about how to pull page data using a web crawler.
-But it doesn’t necessarily have to be that complex, especially since most of us aren’t dealing with that many thousands of posts.
+But it doesn’t necessarily have to be that complex, especially since most of us aren’t dealing with that many posts.
 And even if you do automatically generate your starting point, you’ll want to add subjective insights of your own.

 If you blog across a number of key categories, make sure you include these details in the log.
 For example, we write posts about Blogging, Websites, Copywriting, Marketing & Strategy, and Behind The Scenes.